UnkleTayo/learning-go/Interfaces/Readme.md

 For a user-defined type to implement an interface, the type in question needs to implement all the methods that are declared within that interface type

+ Unlike when you call methods directly from values and pointers, when you call a method via an interface type value, the rules are different.
+Methods declared with pointer receivers can only be called by interface type values that contain pointers.

+Methods declared with value receivers can be called by interface type values that contain both values and pointers.